teccr/chembot/Readme.md

 * Save changes.
 * Navigate to "Event Subscriptions".
 Turn on the events.
 * Set Request URL to "Postback URL" from the Amazon Lex Console.
-* Subscribe to the message.im bot event.
+* Subscribe to the following bot events:
+	* message.im
+	* message.channels
 * Save changes.
 * Finally, add the Bot to a channel.